Mato Kósyk: Emigration

 In October 1883, Kósyk left for Hamburg, from where he sailed to New York City.
-He travelled by way of Buffalo, New York, to Springfield, Illinois.
+He traveled by way of Buffalo, New York, to Springfield, Illinois.
 Here he could fulfill his dreams to study theology, and he enrolled in an orthodox Lutheran theological seminary.
 In January 1884 however, he transferred to a German seminary in Chicago, Illinois, instead, and continued his studies in a liberal Lutheran direction.
 Moreover, the students there spoke German instead of English, making it much easier for Mato Kosyk to understand.
 He completed his studies in 1885 and was ordained in Wellsburg, Iowa, where he worked among German Frisian immigrants.
 Although Kósyk worked in the United States among German- and Frisian-speaking farmers, he never ceased to write his Sorbian tales and poems during this period.
 He continued to publish in Sorbian publications.

 Temporary return

 At the end of 1886 Mato returned to Lower Lusatia when his brother Kito died.
 It appears his return was made easier because of tensions between the congregation in Wellsburg and himself.
 After returning, Kósyk endeavoured to have his ordination recognized; he very much wanted to fill a vacancy in Drachhausen near Peitz.
-His efforts were in vain, however, and he travelled back to the United States in 1887.
+His efforts were in vain, however, and he traveled back to the United States in 1887.

 America

-In 1887 Kósyk again travelled to the United States, and he would never again return to Europe.
-He found work as a pastor in Nebraska, where until 1907 he worked in several German-language congregations: Ridgeley in Dodge County (1887–1889), Princeton in Lancaster County (1889–1895), Stamford in Harlan County (1896–1899) and Ohiowa in Fillmore County (1899–1907).
+In 1887 Kósyk again traveled to the United States, and he never again returned to Europe.
+He found work as a pastor in Nebraska, where he worked in several German-language congregations until 1907: Ridgeley in Dodge County (1887–1889), Princeton in Lancaster County (1889–1895), Stamford in Harlan County (1896–1899) and Ohiowa in Fillmore County (1899–1907).
 From autumn 1895 until summer 1896 he was out of work and lived in Roca in Lancaster County.
 Kósyk married Anna Wehr in Princeton in 1890.
 Anna came from Duszno (formally Hochberg, now part of Trzemeszno), a village in Kreis Gnesen in the Province of Posen.
 Kósyk's last position was in El Reno, Oklahoma.
-He retired in 1913 and moved near Albion, Oklahoma where in 2010, the home he lived in still stood.
+He retired in 1913 and moved near Albion, Oklahoma, where the home he lived in still stood in 2010.

 Only in 1892 did Kósyk pick up poetry and writing again.
 He also renewed his neglected contacts with Sorbian intellectuals.
-Bogumił Šwjela wanted to publish an anthology of Kósyk poems, which appeared in 1893.
-Kosyk would continue to have poems published in the Lausitz until 1898.
+Bogumił Šwjela wanted to publish an anthology of Kósyk's poems, which appeared in 1893.
+Kosyk continued to have poems published in Lusatia until 1898.

 After the deaths of Kósyk's only son, Juro, (at age 24 after a horse-riding accident) in 1915 and his wife Anna in 1929, Kósyk became increasingly isolated.
 He eventually married his housekeeper Wilma Filter in 1938.
 Wilma left Albion a year after Kósyk's death taking his papers with him; these have been deemed lost.
 During this last period, Kósyk maintained intensive contacts with the young Sorbian writer Mina Witkojc.